 The course is designed to foster a range of studies in areas such as new media, design, social media, music technology, business principles, computing and 2D/3D visualisations.
 The course places particular emphasis on individual and team based projects.
-Students learn how to integrate the various skills and competencies required to produce effective multimedia products.
+Students learn how to integrate the various skills and competencies required to produce effective creative digital media products.

-The BA (Honours) in Multimedia students can choose to do an Erasmus exchange with the University of Applied Sciences in Darmstadt, Germany.
-Graduates of the BA (Honours) in Multimedia can also choose to continue their studies in Germany at Master's Level 9 by taking the MA in Leadership in the Creative Industries which is a Joint Award.
+The BA (Honours) in Creative Digital Media students can choose to do an Erasmus exchange with the University of Applied Sciences in Darmstadt, Germany.
+Graduates of the BA (Honours) in Creative Digital Media can also choose to continue their studies in Germany at Master's Level 9 by taking the MA in Leadership in the Creative Industries which is a Joint Award.
 The Award is internationally recognised and accredited by CIT and the University of Applied Science in Media Faculty, Darmstadt, Germany.

-- > MA in Leadership in the Creative Industries

-- (Joint Award CIT / h_da, Media Faculty, Germany)
+- > MA in Leadership in the Creative Industries (Joint Award CIT / h_da, Media Faculty, Germany)

 - > MA in Public Relations with New Media

 - > MA in Journalism with New Media

 - > MA in E-learning Design and Development

 - > MA by Research

-There is a very broad range of career opportunities for the graduates of the BA (Honours) in Multimedia.
+There is a very broad range of career opportunities for the graduates of the BA (Honours) in Creative Digital Media.
 All graduates will be comfortable working as part of a multidisciplinary team, managing projects and possibly starting their own business.
 Areas of specialist employment include E-learning, Game and App Development, 3D Design, Animation, Interactive Programming, and Audio Technology.

+Trevor Hogan

-Trevor Hogan Department of Media Communications T: 021 433 5812 E: trevor.hogan@cit.ie
+Department of Media Communications

+T: 021 433 5812

+E: trevor.hogan@cit.ie

-What is the difference between Visual Communications and Multimedia?
+What is the difference between Visual Communications and Creative Digital Media?